On this page

 The Department for Education’s public liability insurance covers any injury or damage arising from negligence on the part of the department.
 This cover includes volunteer activities undertaken by students who are participating in volunteer activities as part of their curriculum.
 The department’s insurance does not extend to cover accidental injury to students while participating in these activities.

-Host organisations must also have appropriate insurance cover and show a copy of their Certificate of Currency to the school.
-Host organisations who participate in school volunteering programs must also:
+Host organisations must show a copy of their Certificate of Currency to the school.
+Host organisations who participate in student volunteering programs must:

 - hold current public liability or protection and indemnity insurance, or